fluxcd/website/content/en/docs/guides/image-update.md

 work in order to configure the ImageRepository resource credentials.
 Here are some common examples for the most popular cloud provider docker registries.

-!!! warning "Workarounds"
+{{% note title="Workarounds" color="warning" %}}
 The examples below are intended as workaround solutions until native authentication mechanisms are implemented in Flux itself to support this in a more straightforward manner.
+{{% /note %}}

 ### AWS Elastic Container Registry